 According to the FAO (Food and Agricultural Organization of United Nations), each year are wasted 1.3 billion tons of food, equal to 1/3 of the total production intended for human consumption.

 There are two types of food waste: food losses and food waste.
 The first concerns losses which occur upstream of the food chain, mainly in the process of planting, growing, harvesting, processing, storage and processing agricultural raw.
-The second refers waste occurring during the industrial processing, distribution and final consumption.
+The second refers to waste occurring during the industrial processing, distribution and final consumption.

 Food waste is a worldwide phenomenon that creates enormous social disparities between those who waste and who have nothing to eat.
-FAO indicates that 222 million tons of food is thrown in industrialized countries, a figure equal to the sub-Saharan Africa’s food production.
+FAO indicates that 222 million tons of food is thrown away in industrialized countries, a figure equal to sub-Saharan Africa’s food production.

 FAO has also promoted a study, entitled “Food Wastage Footprint: Impacts on Natural Resources”, the first systematic scientific investigation that has analyzed the impact of food losses from an environmental point of view, examining specifically the consequences they have for the climate, for water resources, land use and biodiversity.

 But the global choices are the result of each individual.
 For this, each of us can contribute.
 There are small everyday actions useful to help reduce food waste:

 - Go to the supermarket after eating, in order to buy only what is necessary;

 - Whenever possible, buy seasonal food from local farmers;